 This change would cause you to suffer from problems such as high temperatures and eventually will cause problems with sperm production and motility.

-In cases of an azoospermia due to Varicocele, at the very least you should have enough to consider undergoing azoospermia treatment and IVF.
+In cases of azoospermia due to Varicocele, at the very least you should have enough to consider undergoing treatment and IVF.

 Again, this is why making sure you undergo a thorough and clear investigation is important.

 This investigation will help you to work out what the problem is and, most importantly, solve the cause of your zero sperm count.

 The development of a tumor could also cause low sperm counts.
 Whatever the cause of your male infertility, though, you can find that solutions do exist.
 Especially if you are looking to find the problem to an issue like zero sperm count or even azoospermia itself, solutions do exist.